-- A host connected to the LAN via an Ethernet or USB connection - A host computer associated with a router that has the Wi-Fi mode is set to "Access Point" or "Both" (See Global DNS on page 176).
+- A host connected to the LAN via an Ethernet or USB connection - A host computer associated with a router that has the Wi-Fi mode is set to "Access Point" or "Both" (See Global DNS on page 172).

 When the Host Interface Watchdog is enabled, ALEOS sends a ping to the connected device at configured intervals.
-You can disable Force Keepalive to only send a ping when there is no traffic on the LAN interface.
-(See Force LAN Keepalive on page 190.)

 If there is no response to the ping, the LAN interface is reset.

 Note: The network interface is automatically determined from the IP address and the LAN configuration.
-If you have multiple interfaces bridged (see Bridge Wi-Fi to Ethernet on page 136) all interfaces in the bridge and the bridge itself are reset.
+If you have multiple interfaces bridged (see Bridge Wi-Fi to Ethernet on page 134) all interfaces in the bridge and the bridge itself are reset.